rakvat/transform-social.org/content/en/texts/tools.md

 of the whole system.

 System 2 is responsible for the communication between System 1 units.
-It Figure 1: Illustration from Beer's work about ensures that System 1s don't have conflicting the VSM goals and thus don't create overshooting or oscillating effects in the environment by trying to counter-act on what the other unit was doing.
+It ensures that System 1s don't have conflicting the VSM goals and thus don't create overshooting or oscillating effects in the environment by trying to counter-act on what the other unit was doing.